Narcissistic Personality Disorder (NPD)

 Narcissistic Personality Disorder is a mental health disorder characterised by a life-long pattern of exaggerated feelings of self-importance, an excessive need for admiration from others, difficulties empathising with other people’s feelings and a tendency to exploit others for self-gain.

-Whilst there are no standardised treatments for NPD, psychotherapies such as Cognitive Behavioural Therapy (CBT) or Psychoanalysis are frequently used.
+Whilst there are no standardised treatments for NPD, psychotherapies such as Cognitive Behavioral Therapy (CBT) or Psychoanalysis are frequently used.

 It is unusual for NPD sufferers to seek out therapy because they generally perceive that their behaviours are consistent with what they believe about themselves.